asebak/embeddedlinux-jvmdebugger-intellij/README.md

 ![alt text][logo]

-Embedded Linux JVM Debugger is a Plugin for IDEA that makes it easier to develop Java apps for embedded systems running on Embedded Linux.
+Embedded Linux JVM Debugger is a Plugin for IDEA that makes it easier to develop Java apps for embedded systems running on Embedded Linux or on the Yocto Kernel.

   - Custom Run and Debug configurations
   - Automatic Deployments to your target device using SSH and SFTP.